RoboSparrow/RoboSparrow.github.io/_posts/2017-05-15-writing-a-quick-and-dirty-rollup-copy-plugin.md

 And Rollup bundles into clean and readable code.
 (I am looking at you, Webpack!)

 Writing rollup plugins sounds far more taunting as it is.
 A plugin boils down to just a function which returns an object.
-With a few lines you can create a simple plugin inside your rollup.js
+So, with a few lines you can create a simple plugin inside your rollup.js.

-The only challenge is is to hook your task into the right [supported plugin properties](https://github.com/rollup/rollup/wiki/Plugins#creating-plugins) callback.
+The only challenge is to hook your task into the right [supported plugin properties](https://github.com/rollup/rollup/wiki/Plugins#creating-plugins) callback.

 Here an example of a simple "Copy file A to B" plugin.